 Miriam was an attorney at Sullivan & Worcester LLP in Boston, MA, where she litigated, negotiated, and settled business, contractual and tort disputes for US and international private and corporate clients.
 Through her pro bono representation of families at the Catholic Charities Bureau, she worked to protect families and children.
 Miriam is a former assistant district attorney for the Norfolk County District Attorney’s office, and received extensive training in domestic violence, as well as custody disputes.

-Miriam is the mother of four children and has been active in her children’s school and community institutions.
+Miriam is the mother of four children and two grandchildren.
+She has been active in her children’s school and community institutions.

 Copyright © 2018 Mediation Saves - All Rights Reserved.